meltano/handbook/src/_data-team/metrics-and-definitions.md

 The sum of all monthly events by command category.
 Command categories are defined in the Meltano [tracking](https://github.com/meltano/meltano/tree/main/src/meltano/core/tracking) module.

-#### Active Projects 28d >1 Execution

-The distinct count of [project_ids](https://docs.meltano.com/reference/settings#project_id) using a trailing 28 day sliding window.
-A project is considered active if it had >1 execution event (invoke, elt, run, test, ui) in the 28 day window.
-These are not unique executions, for example if a single elt job was run multiple times then the project is considered active.

-#### Active Projects 28d >1 Unique Pipeline

-The distinct count of [project_ids](https://docs.meltano.com/reference/settings#project_id) using a trailing 28 day sliding window.
-A project is considered active if it had >1 unique pipeline execution (elt, invoke, run) in the 28 day window.
-The pipeline uniqueness is based on the command which also accounts for different environments.
-The same pipeline using multiple environments are counted individually.

 #### Percentage Cohort Usage vs Original

 A cohort's total events in a given month compared to it's total events in it's acquired month.